mindee/devrel/onboarding/onboarding.md

 # Devrel Onboarding

-The Developer Relations team (aka devrel) is a fine mix of different role that each have a clear impact on our team's goal.
-With that in mind, most onboarding process will differ from one type of role to the other, but here are some common things that all members of this team needs to accomplish when they start at Mindee.
+The Developer Relations team (aka devrel) is a fine mix of different roles that each has a clear impact on our team's goal.
+With that in mind, most onboarding processes will differ from one type of role to the other, but here are some common things that all members of this team needs to accomplish when they start at Mindee.

-## Accounts & Accesses
+## Accounts and Access

 Before you start your first day, @fharper should have created all the accounts and give you all the access you need to do your job.
 You may have a lot of emails from day 1, but don't panic if you don't know all the tools we are using, we'll take time together to go through those.
-Here a list of devrel specific access or accounts you should have:
+Here is a list of devrel specific access or accounts you should have:

 - [GitHub](https://github.com/mindee) within the [devrel team](https://github.com/orgs/mindee/teams/devrel);
 - [Orbit](https://app.orbit.love/) account;
 - [Readme](https://readme.com/) account;
 - [WordPress](https://mindee.com/blog) account.

-P.S.: if you are missing access to some of these services or from the common ones, please let @fharper knows
+P.S.: if you are missing access to some of these services or from the common ones, please let @fharper know

 ## Get to know your manager